PSC Scholarships

 Public Administration

-Recipients of the PSC Scholarship or PSC Master’s Scholarship will take up a role in Public Administration.
-These recipients are not bound to a specific Ministry at the onset of their scholarship journey and their deployment is decided upon their graduation.
-The Public Administration pathway provides scholarship holders the opportunity to develop as a generalist or specialist leader in the Public Service.
+Recipients of the PSC Scholarship or PSC Master’s Scholarship will assume a role in Public Administration.
+They are not tied to a specific Ministry at the start of their scholarship journey and can be deployed across different agencies after graduation.
+The Public Administration pathway provides scholarship holders the opportunity to develop as a leader and gain experience in multiple sectors of the Public Service.

 Professional Service

-Some candidates have a clear focus and interest in the career path they wish to embark on.
-For them, the PSC offers career tracks such as Engineering, Foreign Service, Legal Service, Medicine, Public Finance, or Teaching Service under the Professional Service career pathway.
-Recipients on these schemes will return to serve in the respective agencies linked to their scholarships and are guided and developed in line with their professional tracks.
+Some candidates have a clear focus and interest in the career path they wish to pursue.
+The Professional Service pathway develops scholarship holders for a specific career in Engineering, Foreign Service, Judicial Service/Legal Service, Medicine, Public Finance or Teaching Service.
+Recipients of these scholarships return to serve in the respective agencies linked to their scholarships and are guided and developed in line with their professional tracks.

 Uniformed Service

-SAFS holders will be systematically trained and developed to assume key command and staff appointments in the SAF while SPFS holders will be groomed to be strategists in upholding law, maintaining order and keeping peace in Singapore.
+SAFS holders are systematically trained and developed to assume key command and staff appointments in the SAF, while SPFS holders are groomed to lead the Home Team in upholding law, maintaining order and keeping peace in Singapore.

 President’s Scholarship

-The PSC also awards the President’s Scholarship – widely regarded as Singapore’s most prestigious undergraduate scholarship.
-The President’s Scholarship is awarded on top of another public sector scholarship.
-It recognises students who have set themselves apart from their cohort, demonstrating excellence in various pursuits.
-Recipients of the President’s Scholarship are dedicated to improving the lives of Singaporeans and exemplify the ethos of the Public Service.
+The PSC awards the President’s Scholarship – Singapore’s most prestigious undergraduate scholarship.
+The President’s Scholarship is awarded on top of a public sector scholarship.
+It recognises individuals who have stood out among their cohort, demonstrating excellence in their pursuits.
+Recipients of the President’s Scholarship have shown dedication to improving the lives of Singaporeans and exemplifying the ethos of the Public Service.

-In 2019, there were four recipients of the President’s Scholarship (Table 7).
+In 2023, there were three recipients of the President’s Scholarship (Table 5).